The Color Yellow: Plot

 Lisa believes Eliza to be a hero for helping Virgil escape, and tells this story at a Black History Month presentation at Springfield Elementary.
 Milhouse, however, challenges her story and suggests that Eliza was a coward.
 He reads from the journal of his ancestor, Milford Van Houten, who witnessed Colonel Burns bribe Hiram with "a pleasant surprise", a new pair of shoes in exchange for giving up Virgil.
-Eliza does not stand up against the Colonel and Lisa is crushed to think her ancestor was a coward.
+Eliza does not stand up against the Colonel and Lisa is crushed to think her ancestor was indeed a coward.
 Milford said he was so disgusted he could never look at Eliza again (Milhouse adding it did not help that he went blind the next day after drinking bad well water).
 Milford Van Houten's account is substantiated when Lisa views a 1950s oral history archival film interview with an elderly Eliza, where she indicates this cowardice as being the one regret of her life.
 In the film, a wedding portrait behind Eliza shows she married Milford Van Houten, thus creating a family link between the Simpsons and the Van Houtens and making Bart, Lisa, Maggie, and Milhouse distant cousins.

 To help raise Lisa's spirits, Homer threatens Grampa Simpson to get him to tell the rest of the story by turning the thermostat down a few degrees.
 Grandpa Simpson then tells how Mabel threatened to castrate Colonel Burns with a shotgun blast and then escaped with Virgil to Canada.
 There, she divorced Hiram and married Virgil.
 She also got one shoe from Hiram, but he kept the shoelaces to himself.
 Grampa reveals that Virgil and Mabel's son Abraham was his great-grandfather, and therefore Bart, Lisa, and Maggie (actually descended from Virgil and not Hiram) are 1/64th black, to which Lisa then claims is the reason for her jazz musical ability, Bart believes that it is the reason for him being so cool, and Homer sees as why he makes less money than his white co-workers.
-When questioned why he kept this secret, Grampa hesitates to explain to which Lisa attributes to his generation being racist.
+Grampa also admits that the reason why he kept this secret was due to the fact that people during his generation were racist at that time.
 Marge then notes that her father was French, to which Homer claims as the cause of his drinking, and drinks wine from a bottle.
 Marge points out that he is not of French ancestry, but Homer dismisses this and continues drinking while the French national anthem is played in the background.